xan1242/NFS-XtendedInput/README.md

+# PROJECT UPDATE

+This project is currently undergoing a major rewrite.
+Any and all issues that curently exist **will not be addressed**.

+It will take a while before it gets published, so please be patient.

+# ORIGINAL README

 # Need for Speed (MW & newer) - Xtended Input

 This is a plugin for NFS games by Black Box (MW and newer only) which brings XInput support to the games!